flyingpeach/flyingpeach.github.io/docs/index.markdown

 </p>

 I have worked on scalable structured robust control [[paper](https://arxiv.org/abs/2204.02493){:target="_blank"}], model predictive control [[paper1](https://arxiv.org/abs/2110.07010){:target="_blank"}, [paper2](https://arxiv.org/abs/2203.00780){:target="_blank"}, [paper3](https://arxiv.org/abs/2010.01292){:target="_blank"}], and nonlinear control [[paper](https://arxiv.org/abs/2205.02187){:target="_blank"}].
 In older work [[paper](https://arxiv.org/abs/2006.05040){:target="_blank"}], I describe how to selectively enforce key structural and behavioral constraints via distributed algorithms.
 I also wrote and maintain toolboxes in MATLAB and Python [[code](https://github.com/sls-caltech/sls-code){:target="_blank"}, [paper](https://arxiv.org/abs/2004.12565){:target="_blank"}] for System Level Synthesis, an emerging technique for distributed control.

+### **Control Theory for Biology**

+From sensorimotor behavior to chemical reaction networks, many biological phenomena exhibit dynamics and can be modeled and analyzed using tools from control theory.
+The application of control theory provides insight on fundamental limits and characteristics of biological systems, and is complementary to data-driven methods.

+Insights from biological systems can also inspire new techniques for the design of cyberphysical systems.
+Organisms contain billions of neurons and cells which coordinate to attain high performance in a variety of survival-critical tasks (e.g. resisting infections, evading predators); they perform these tasks with a level of efficiency and robustness that is unattainable by state-of-the-art engineered systems.

+A well-documented but poorly understood phenomenon in biological systems is the prevalence of internal feedback, i.e. signal pathways that traverse the opposite direction as conventional pathways.
+For instance, conventional visual processing conveys signals from the eye toward the brain, while internal feedback in the visual system conveys signals from the brain toward the eye.
+In recent work, we outline the presence of internal feedback across a variety of organ systems and organisms [[paper](https://arxiv.org/abs/2110.05029
+){:target="_blank"}], and apply both classical control theory [[paper](https://arxiv.org/abs/2109.11752 ){:target="_blank"}] and distributed control theory [[paper](https://arxiv.org/abs/2109.11757 ){:target="_blank"}] to explain the functionality and necessary abundance of internal feedback in systems with local and distributed processing.
+Local and distributed processing also feature heavily in the analysis of chemical reaction networks, which is the subject of ongoing work [[poster](/assets/buildacell_poster.pdf){:target="_blank"}].